Existence and classification of $b$-contact structures: Introduction

 The proof is based on using the framework of $b$-geometry to apply techniques from contact topology, starting with a semi-local study around the critical surface of the $b$-manifold and an application of Eliashberg's relative $h$-principle for contact structures.
 Note that since the $b$-manifold is fixed, the singular locus of the $b$-contact structure (and of the associated Jacobi structure) is fixed as well.
-Closely related results are the existence $h$-principle for $b$-symplectic forms on open manifolds \cite{FMM}, and existence $h$-principle (on closed manifolds) for folded symplectic forms, a geometric structure that degenerates as well along a critical hypersurface, established by Cannas da Silva \cite{Can}.
+Closely related results are the existence $h$-principle for $b$-symplectic forms on open manifolds \cite{FMM}, and the existence $h$-principle (on closed manifolds) for folded symplectic forms, a geometric structure that degenerates as well along a critical hypersurface, established by Cannas da Silva \cite{Can}.
 In both cases, however, the singular locus cannot be prescribed, which contrasts with the results on $b$-contact structures in the present paper.

-To the authors' knowledge, this is the first $h$-principle type existence result for Jacobi structures in dimension three that are not transitive (i.e. different from contact structures).
-For regular Jacobi structures, the simplest ones are contact structures and conformally symplectic structures, both of which satisfy an existence $h$-principle \cite{bem, BM}.
+To the authors' knowledge, this is the first $h$-principle type existence result for Jacobi structures in dimension three that are not transitive (i.e. different from contact structures). {The simplest regular Jacobi structures} are contact structures and conformally symplectic structures, both of which satisfy an existence $h$-principle \cite{bem, BM}.
 In general, regular Jacobi structures can be interpreted as foliations of constant rank with contact or conformally symplectic leaves.
-Their flexible behavior has been recently studied by several authors, both in open manifolds \cite{DM, FF} and in closed ones \cite{CPP, bem, GT}.
+Their flexible behavior has been recently studied by several authors, both in open manifolds \cite{DM, FF} and in closed ones \cite{CPP, bem, GT}. \\

+Using recent advances in the theory of high-dimensional convex hypersurfaces in contact topology, we prove a weaker existence theorem for high-dimensional $b$-contact structures.
+This one does not allow us to prescribe the singular foliation. \begin{thm}[Theorem \ref{thm:HDcontactexist}] {Let $(M,Z)$ be a closed oriented $b$-manifold of dimension $2n+1\geq 3$ such that $Z$ is separating.
+Then any formal $b$-contact structure is homotopic to a fully overtwisted $b$-contact structure.} \end{thm} In this context, the ``formal" initial data is not just a $b$-hyperplane field, but what we call a formal $b$-contact structure.
+This formal structure exists on an odd-dimensional $b$-manifold with a separating hypersurface if and only if the manifold is stable almost complex.
+This implies that any stable almost complex manifold admits a $b$-Jacobi structure with any critical separating hypersurface $Z$. \\